Marwan-Taha/FlightWay-FlightTracker/readme.md

 # FlightWay - Real-Time Flight Tracking Web App

 Welcome to FlightWay, a sleek and modern web application that allows users to track flights in real-time.
-Built with Node.js, Express, and modern web technologies, SkyTrack offers a seamless experience for users to monitor global air traffic.
+Built with Node.js, Express, and modern web technologies, FlightWay offers a seamless experience for users to monitor global air traffic.

 ## Features